Steller's eider: Habitat and distribution

 During the winter, Steller's eiders occupy coastal bays and lagoons that offer suitable forage while occasionally feeding in deeper waters that remain adequately sheltered.
 They nest in marshy tundra along the coast, in areas dominated by water sedge and pendant grass.
 Within the marshy tundra, they designate specific areas to build their nest, preferring elevated surfaces covered by shallow vegetation such as mosses and grasses.
-Their molting habitat consists of relatively shallow coastal lagoons that offer viable eelgrass and tidal flats for foraging and beaches and sandbars to rest while they remain flightless.
+Their moulting habitat consists of relatively shallow coastal lagoons that offer viable eelgrass and tidal flats for foraging and beaches and sandbars to rest while they remain flightless.

 Population distributions

-There are three recognized breeding populations of Steller's eiders, one in Alaska and two in Arctic Russia.
+There are three recognised breeding populations of Steller's eiders, one in Alaska and two in Arctic Russia.